SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 1. You did not add the file you edited to your package by cmd/ctrl + clicking it on the packages page and then saving (in your docassemble Playground Packages page).
 Make sure the **name of the file you changed** is **exactly the same** as a name that is currently selected on the Packages page.
 1. You actually haven’t made any changes to those files.
 What was the last edit you made?
     1. Find a diff checker, like [https://www.diffchecker.com/](https://www.diffchecker.com/).
-    1. Go to github and get the file you think has changed.
+    1. Go to GitHub and get the file you think has changed.
     1. Copy the text in it.
     1. Put it in the left side of the diff checker
     1. Go to the Playground to the file you think you’ve changed.